Panzerbär

-Der Panzerbär—Kampfblatt für die Verteidiger Gross-Berlins ("The Armored Bear - Battle Sheet for the Defenders of Greater Berlin") was a German daily tabloid newspaper printed in the final days of the European theater of World War II in Berlin.
+Der Panzerbär—Kampfblatt für die Verteidiger Gross-Berlins ("The Armored Bear—Battle Sheet for the Defenders of Greater Berlin") was a German daily tabloid newspaper printed in the final days of the European theater of World War II in Berlin.

-It was produced by the Reich Minister of Propaganda and published by the Ullstein-Verlag.
+It was produced by the Reich Ministry of Propaganda and published by the Ullstein-Verlag.
 It only appeared seven times altogether between 23 and 29 April 1945.
 Its logo was a standing bear, referring to the coat of arms of Berlin, holding a shovel and a Panzerfaust anti-tank weapon on its shoulders.
-It reported on and provided Nazi propaganda regarding the fight for the city against the Soviet Red Army.
+It reported on and provided Nazi propaganda regarding the Battle of Berlin against the Soviet Red Army.